Hmida Ennaifer

-From 1981 to 2004, he was professor of theology at the University of Zaytuna.
+From 1981 to 2004, he was professor of theology at the University of Ez-Zitouna.
 In 1982, he founded the cultural magazine Tunisian 15/21 and remained its director until 1991.
 He was also a founding member of the Al-Jahiz Cultural Forum in Tunis.

 In 1985, he joined the Islamo-Christian Research Group (GRIC).
 From 1989 to 1991, he also carried the responsibility for advising the Ministerial National Education and Religious Affairs in Tunisia.
 Since December 2005, he served as co-chairman of GRIC.